bearded dragon flipping over

 Preventative Care Tips

-To keep your bearded dragon healthy and prevent it from flipping onto its back, it's essential to maintain the tank at the ideal temperature.
-Regular checks of their habitat guarantee everything's in order, from cleanliness to the setup that promotes natural behaviors.
+Maintaining the tank at the ideal temperature is essential to keeping your bearded dragon healthy and preventing it from flipping onto its back.
+Regular checks of their habitat guarantee everything’s in order, from cleanliness to a setup that promotes natural behaviors.

 Additionally, a balanced diet plays a significant role in their overall well-being, reducing the chances of flipping caused by nutritional deficiencies.